 - Show that that you live in the UK,

 - Declare that you have no serious criminal convictions.

-The planned fee for applying under the scheme is proposed at £65 and £32.50 for children under 16.
+The planned fee for applying under the scheme has been removed.
 If you already have a valid permanent residence or indefinite leave to remain documentation, you will be able to exchange it for settled status for free.

 The Home Office are planning to check employment and benefit records held by government which will mean that, for many, proof of residence will be automatic.
 If you have not yet lived in the UK for five years will be granted pre-settled status and be able to apply for settled status once you reach the five-year point.
 From April 2019, this second application will be free of charge.